jordantete/TooGoodNotify/README.md

 ## 👀 Feedback

 Have any questions or feedback?
 Feel free to reach out via the issues tab on GitHub.
 We’d love to hear from you!

+## ❗ Disclaimer

+**TooGoodNotify** is an independent project and is not affiliated with, endorsed by, or officially connected to TooGoodToGo (TGTG) or any of its subsidiaries or affiliates.
+All product names, logos, and brands are property of their respective owners.